Starts: 17th March 2022

-Copperhead is traditionallly one one of the harder courses on tour.
+Copperhead is traditionally one one of the harder courses on tour.

-Paul Casey has won the last two editions with scores of -8 in 2019 and -10 in 2018.
-In the last 10 years, winning scores have ranged from -7 to -15 depending on the conditions.
+Sam Burns won with a total of -17 last year.
+In the 10 years prior, winning scores have ranged from -7 to -15 depending on the conditions.

-The world ranking of the past five champions has been 15-17-99-32-10.
+The world ranking of the past six champions has been 91-15-17-99-32-10.
 Winners are generally inside the top 100 and we're looking for quality players to prevail.

 Non-Americans have a great record in recent years.
-Jordan Spieth is the only American winner since 2013.
+Jordan Spieth and Sam Burns are the only American winners since 2013.
 Winners have been from England, Canada, Australia and South Africa.

-We have four years of Strokes Gained data to assess.
+We have five years of Strokes Gained data to assess.

 SG: Off The Tee

-The last four winners have ranked 11-17-37-30.
+The last five winners have ranked 19-11-17-37-30.
 In general, you don't need to be a bomber but you do need to be above average.

 SG: Around The Green

-The last four winners have ranked 9-3-25-23.
+The last five winners have ranked 23-9-3-25-23.
 A tough test means a solid short game will be necessary here.

 16-18 is known as 'The Snake Pit' where pars are a great score.
 16 is a 475 yard par 4 and one of the toughest on tour.
 17 is a tough par 3 and 18 is an uphill par 4.